 The software is used to dynamically generate the pages on the server.

 The following static galleries generate the web album content on the desktop for upload to the server.

-Two Linux desktop GUI tools are covered here which can be used to generate
+Two Linux desktop tools are covered here which can be used to generate

 a static HTML page of your photos.